Using Grafana for Monitoring and Analytics

 - Scalability - The web server gathers statistics by polling each component.
 This approach is not scalable, and does not behave well on large clusters.

-To overcome these limitations, XAP provides a powerful and versatile framework for reporting metrics - each component can report its own metrics (or even user-defined metrics) to any database or tool the user favours by implementing a metrics reporter.
-In addition, XAP provides a built-in reporter for InfluxDB and integration with Grafana to provide metrics storage and visualization:
+To overcome these limitations, GigaSpaces provides a powerful and versatile framework for reporting metrics - each component can report its own metrics (or even user-defined metrics) to any database or tool the user favours by implementing a metrics reporter.
+In addition, GigaSpaces provides a built-in reporter for InfluxDB and integration with Grafana to provide metrics storage and visualization:

 - InfluxDB is an open-source distributed time-series database with a powerful query language.